QCDIS/DevOpsTutorial/README.md

 ### Test K8s Cluster

-This is a basic Kubernetes deployment of Nginx.
+If you installed microk8s you'll need to include microk8s before every command This is a basic Kubernetes deployment of Nginx.
 On the master node create an Nginx deployment: